 When an awestruck Swedish King Gustav V presented the American with his medals, the monarch reportedly said, “Sir, you are the greatest athlete in the world."
 Thorpe returned to the United States as a global superstar.

 “He was the earliest international celebrity athlete,” Buford says.
 “Every four years we look for another sensation at the Olympics.
 Well, he was the first, and he set a standard of performance that was phenomenal.”

 Months after the 1912 Summer Games, however, a scandal of Olympian proportions arose when a newspaper reported on Thorpe’s relatively miniscule minor league baseball payments.
 Although the rules were not uniformly enforced, Thorpe was forced to return his gold medals for violating the Games’ prohibition of professional athletes.
-(Although replica medals were eventually returned to Thorpe’s family in 1983, the International Olympic Committee did not reinstate Thorpe’s victories in the official record.)
+Replica medals were eventually returned to Thorpe’s family in 1983, but the International Olympic Committee did not reinstate Thorpe’s victories in the official record until July 2022.

 Thorpe fulfilled his baseball dreams, however, when he broke into the major leagues with the New York Giants in 1913.
 The outfielder struggled with hitting curveballs and batted .252 in six big-league seasons.

 READ MORE: 8 Athletes Who Excelled at Two Sports